kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 END CATCH;
 ```

-**Use this UPSERT pattern when a record insert is more likely:** Don't worry about checking for a records existence just perform the insert.
+**Use this UPSERT pattern when a row insert is more likely:** Don't worry about checking for a rows existence just perform the insert.

 ```sql
 SET NOCOUNT, XACT_ABORT ON;